hbowie/practopians/content/intro/Introduction.md

 * We've collected a number of [Quotations](../quotes/) that reflect and illustrate our core beliefs.

-* We also highlight various [News Items](../news/) , with some brief commentary on why they're relevant to our interests.
+* We also highlight various [News Items](../news/), with some brief commentary on why they're relevant to our interests.

+* Our [Links](../links/) section contains a collection of helpful hyperlinks to other resources -- works of art, websites -- that we recommend.

 When you visit our home page, you'll find yourself viewing all the [Latest Additions](../index.html) to our site, including all of the various content types listed above.